School Committee - October 11, 2023

 I do plan to do a line-by-line three-year look back on all of our expenditure lines to make sure that they are all in good order.

+Thank you.
 Can I follow up, Avi?
+Thank you.
+Okay.

 Thank you, Ellen.

-So I was wondering if you could address the supplies and material budget and also the professional development budget.
+So I was wondering if you could address the supplies and material budget and also the professional development budget?

-there seemed to be a problem with using certain budgets that were supplies and material that were being spent on other things, not supplies and material.
+What specific questions do you have, to me?
+Well, I mean, I believe that there was an accusation, I don't know, that there seemed to be a problem with using certain budgets that were supplies and material that were being spent on other things, not supplies and material.

 And I think also there was the same question with professional development.